Tips for growing and caring for Bleeding Hearts

 Just be sure to keep the roots moist and deadhead the old flowers and they’ll reward you with their gorgeous blooms all summer and even into fall.

-Here’s a quick video that explains more about Bleeding Heart flowers.
+Here’s a quick video that explains more about growing Bleeding Heart flowers.